 Security Pledged.
-The Bonds shall be payable from unlimited ad valorem taxes to be levied on all taxable property within the territorial limits of the County.
-For the prompt payment of principal of and interest on the Bonds, the full faith and credit of the County are irrevocably pledged.
+The Bonds shall be payable from unlimited ad valorem taxes to be levied on all taxable property within the County.
+For the prompt payment of principal of, premium, if any, and interest on the Bonds, the full faith and credit of the County are irrevocably pledged.
+To the extent permitted by applicable law, the Bonds shall be additionally payable from and secured by funds the County receives pursuant to Section 67-6-712(a)(2), Tennessee Code Annotated, as amended (the "Sales Tax Funds").